opnfv/domino/docs/userguide/api-documentation.rst

 =======================
 Make sure that domino-cli.py is in +x mode.

-Change directory to where domino-cli.py is located or include file path in the PATH environment variable
+Change directory to where domino-cli.py is located or include file path in the PATH environment variable.

 * Registration Command